Family Connections

 Vroom Brain-building Tip

-The previous issue of this newsletter introduced Vroom, a website and app with science-based tips to help boost young children’s brain connections during everyday moments.
+Vroom is a website and app with science-based tips to help boost young children’s brain connections.
+Families can turn everyday moments into brain-building opportunities.

 Brainy Background